SalehAlbuga/app-service-custom-docker-images/README.md

 **Currently:**

+* Node image with a cronjob
+* Node image with a custom locale
 * Basic Node image with Express
 * Basic Ruby image with Rails
-* Node image with a cronjob
 * Python image image with Flask & Gunicorn
 * VueJs App image
 * React App image